Pediatric Liver Transplants

 Why do children need liver transplants?

-The most common reason for a pediatric liver transplant is biliary atresia, which is a rare disease affecting 1 in 8,000 to 1 in 18,000 live births worldwide.
-Inflammation forms around a child’s bile ducts — which usually allow digestive liquid to drain into the intestines — and the ducts become blocked.
+The most common reason for a pediatric liver transplant is biliary atresia, which is a rare disease affecting 1 in 10,000 to 1 in 20,000 live births worldwide.
+Inflammation occurs around a child’s bile ducts — which usually allow digestive liquid to drain into the intestines — and the ducts become blocked.
 The liver becomes scarred and damaged when it cannot get rid of this fluid.

-Biliary atresia is usually diagnosed when a child is about 5 to 6 weeks old, says Udeme Ekong, MD, MPH, medical director of the Pediatric Hepatology Program at Yale Medicine.
+Biliary atresia is usually diagnosed when a child is about 5 to 6 weeks old.
 Doctors aren’t sure what causes biliary atresia or whether it begins before or after birth.
-“What we do know is that the earlier a diagnosis is made, the better the outcome after surgery,” Ekong says.

 Other types of liver disease in children include inherited genetic, metabolic, and autoimmune disorders like autoimmune hepatitis.

 Children of any age can also experience sudden liver failure from several different causes.
-Despite numerous tests, however, doctors are often unable to determine why children experience liver failure.
+Despite numerous tests, however, doctors are sometimes unable to determine why children experience liver failure.